thanglq150188/libra-core/README.md

 # Libra Core

 ## Description
-Libra Core is a Python project that provides [brief description of what your project does].
+Libra Core is a python core project for libra chatbot

 ## Installation